 There are several restaurants in the Duke City which proffer entrees from more than one Pacific nation.
 The most ambitious, by far, is the aptly named Pacific Paradise Tropical Grill & Sushi which features fare from all the aforementioned locations.
 The menu is staggering in its breadth of coverage, showcasing cuisine representative of many prominent locales within Pacific Ocean, an area covering more than 64 million square miles, about one-third of the Earth’s surface.
 Now, it’s one thing to to claim authentic flavors; it’s another to deliver on that audacious promise.

-My Singaporean friend Ming Lee, a prolific epicurean and student of Asian cuisine, often tells me that restaurants which purport to be “all things Asia” tend to serve watered-down, inauthentic parodies of the real thing.
+My Singaporean friend Ming Lee, a prolific epicurean and student of Asian cuisine, used to tell me that restaurants which purport to be “all things Asia” tend to serve watered-down, inauthentic parodies of the real thing.
 He’s also incensed that such restaurants perpetuate the stereotype that all Asians are the same, joking that Americans not only think Asians all look alike, but eat the same things.
 It’s unlikely my great friend would appreciate Paradise Paradise too much.

 In addition to cuisine specific to nearly ten different nations, Pacific Paradise also crosses cultural boundaries to feature entrees which very discernibly combine elements of two or more nations.
 The restaurant definitely takes creative license in some of its entrees, even employing eye-catching naming conventions (such as “Seafood Rice Pizza”) to spur interest.
 That, too, would leave my friend Ming less than mirthful.
 He’s as much a stickler for authenticity in Asian cuisine as I am about New Mexico chile without cumin.